Darryl-Ramm/repackage_pro_tools/README.md

 * The installer script that runs on a modified installer .pkg package does not know that items have been removed from the package and will state the original size required to do the full install.
 * This was developed and primarily tested against the Pro_Tools_2026.4.1_Mac.dmg.
 It may not work as reliably with past or future versions.
 * `repackage_pro_tools.sh` does not replace the modified Pro Tools .pkg file back into a .dmg disk image.
 Again the intent is not for users to redistribute anything.
-* Using this may cause problems, may not install things properly that Pro Tools relies on in ways not expected,

 ----